I. PARKING - PURPOSE, SCOPE & DEFINITIONS

 (b) License Plate Recognition (LPR).
 The utilization of license plate recognition hardware and software for parking systems management and enforcement.

 (c) Registration of Motor Vehicles.
-The purchase of an annual or term Virtual Permit for vehicles used by faculty, staff, students, vendors, contractors and other eligible persons requires the vehicle be registered with the Department of Parking and Transportation during the first day the vehicle is on campus.
-Registration can be completed online at URL http://www.unf.edu/parking or at the Parking Services Office (Bldg.
+The purchase of an annual or term Virtual Permit for vehicles used by faculty, staff, students, vendors, contractors and other eligible persons requires the vehicle be registered with tPATS by the first day the vehicle is on campus.
+Registration can be completed online at URL http://www.unf.edu/parking or at the PATS (Bldg.
 52).

 (f) Vehicle.
 Any automobile, motorcycle, moped or motor scooter as defined.

-(1) Any motor vehicle parked on University property during designated hours must park the vehicle “Nose-In” allowing full visibility of the vehicle’s license plate and maintain a valid University parking permit.
-Any person desiring an exception to the “Nose-In” parking requirement may purchase a “Back-In” hangtag permit at a rate approved by the University of North Florida Board of Trustees.
+(1) Any vehicle parked on University property during enforcement hours must park the vehicle “Nose-In” allowing full visibility of the vehicle’s license plate and maintain a valid University parking permit.
+Any person desiring an exception to the “Nose-In” parking requirement may either purchase a “Back-In” hangtag permit at a rate approved by the University of North Florida Board of Trustees, or have a state issued plate mounted on the front of the vehicle.
 Vehicles displaying a “Back-In” hangtag are authorized to park in a “back-in” style but must allow ample space for a patroller to visually inspect the license plate number.
-Vehicles displaying a “Back-In” hangtag are not allowed to park in a “Back-In” style in angled spaces.
+Vehicles displaying a “Back-In” hangtag or a state issued front plate are not allowed to park in a “Back-In” style in angled spaces.
 A “Back-In” hangtag permit is not required for disabled parking spaces.
 If another hangtag is in use, the “Back-In” hangtag permit can be placed on the vehicle’s dashboard.
 Both hangtags must be visible.
 Parking a vehicle on University property is a privilege, not a right, and is made available only pursuant to this regulation.

-(2) All motor vehicles parked on University property, whether parked by students, faculty, staff, vendors, contractors, visitors, or others not specifically exempted in paragraph (5) below, must park “nose-in” and maintain a valid parking permit on the days and at times designated by the University’s President.
-This information is published online at URL http://www.unf.edu/parking and is available from the Parking Services Department.
+(2) All vehicles parked on University property, whether parked by students, faculty, staff, vendors, contractors, visitors, or others not specifically exempted in paragraph (5) below, must park “nose-in” and maintain a valid parking permit on the days and at times designated by the University’s President.
+This information is published online at http://www.unf.edu/parking and is available from PATS.
 During special events on campus, parking in selected areas may be limited and subject to an additional special parking fee for the event.
 All other parking requirements contained in this regulation are in effect 24 hours per day throughout the calendar year.

 (3) Purchase of a specific category parking permit does not necessarily guarantee a parking space in a specific location.
 On some occasions, high traffic flow periods may result in all the spaces in a specific location being occupied.
-All permits allow parking in Gray Lots and if a space is not available in the other areas allowed with a specific parking permit, permit holders will be required to park in the Gray parking lots.
+All permits allow parking in Gray Lots.
+If a space is not available in the other areas allowed with a specific parking permit, permit holders will be required to park in the Gray parking lots.

-(4) All visitors to campus who desire to park a vehicle on University property must purchase and maintain a non-refundable daily parking permit.
-These daily parking permits do not allow for parking in all spaces on campus.
-Location allowance and/or restrictions are noted on the receipt.
+(4) All visitors to campus who desire to park a vehicle on University property must purchase and maintain a non-refundable daily virtual parking permit.
+These daily virtual parking permits do not allow for parking in all spaces on campus.
+Location allowance and/or restrictions are noted on the pay-by-plate kiosk’s screen during purchase and on the paper receipt.

-(5) The following vehicles are exempted from the requirement of maintaining parking permits:
+(5) The following vehicles are exempt from the requirement of maintaining parking permits:

-(b) Vehicle parking in posted timed load zone spaces (e.g., 20 minute, 40 minute) but only for the maximum time limit as posted;
+(b) Vehicles parked in posted timed load zone spaces (e.g., 20 minute, 40 minute) but only for the maximum time limit as posted;

 (c) Delivery vehicles, maintenance service vehicles, law enforcement vehicles, telephone, water or power trucks, press vehicles, vending machine service vehicles, limousine service, taxis, and buses as long as the vehicle clearly displays markings identifying its purpose;

-(d) Vehicles with “STATE” license tags – for those State vehicles without specifically assigned spaces, these vehicles must be parked in gray, blue, or green/vendor only.;
+(d) Vehicles with “STATE” license tags – State vehicles without specifically assigned spaces must be parked in gray, blue, or green only;

 (e) Vehicles while on official business with "US Government" license tags;